 At Women Building Futures, we offer industry recognized training and affordable housing for women looking to enter the construction, maintenance and driving industries.
-We frequently see women who feel stuck and are looking for new opportunities in life.
+We frequently see women who are looking for new opportunities in life.
 We want you to know that the trades are a place where women succeed every day.
 And it’s happening more and more.
 You’re not alone.
 You can gain the independence you’re looking for in your life right here.
 We can help.